collapsed-stacks/startups/questions/565/how-are-companies-with-venture-investments-structured.md

 - posted by: [JezC](https://stackexchange.com/users/87431/jezc) on 2014-08-31
 - score: 2

-<p>Trust building, and defensive measures.
+Trust building, and defensive measures.
 In my experience, the first-time founder is at a massive disadvantage in these negotiations.
 The investor usually has dozens of similar deals in play.
 The founder - this is probably the first of this type of deal, and may be the largest single financial transaction they've ever done.
 Get a good negotiator on your team, who's playing on your side.
 That's usually a lawyer, IME.
-Their job is to reduce your risk. </p>
+Their job is to reduce your risk.

-<p>Investors sometimes believe that the early stage innovator is not the person to take the company global.
+Investors sometimes believe that the early stage innovator is not the person to take the company global.
 They will want to gear up, at some point.
-And they'll probably want to do that with a CEO they know and trust to do that. </p>
+And they'll probably want to do that with a CEO they know and trust to do that.

-<p>So, build trust that you execute, that you do what you say, and that you are the safe pair of hands.
+So, build trust that you execute, that you do what you say, and that you are the safe pair of hands.
 Flaky behaviour - failing to hand over financial plans when agreed, missing delivery deadlines, missing sales targets, unpredictable displays of emotion - all raise doubt.
-So you have to learn to be brutally realistic and an effective manager. </p>
+So you have to learn to be brutally realistic and an effective manager.

-<p>On the founder's side, you have to develop trust in the investors.
+On the founder's side, you have to develop trust in the investors.
 This may be more or less difficult when facing a representative of a group of investors.
 If the group is conflicted, the representative may be useless to the business.
 You should be getting more out of the investors than just money; advice, connections, and support are typical benefits of a good investor.
-They will have been through the development of a business many times. </p>
+They will have been through the development of a business many times.

-<p>That investor experience means that a founder should be able to interview the leaders of other businesses - a reference.
+That investor experience means that a founder should be able to interview the leaders of other businesses - a reference.
 If you can't get good references... watch out.
-IME, you'll be introduced to other teams in the portfolio, to get or give advice; but that may just be the investors that I've seen in play (YCombinator, Lord Young, Index Ventures, etc).</p>
+IME, you'll be introduced to other teams in the portfolio, to get or give advice; but that may just be the investors that I've seen in play (YCombinator, Lord Young, Index Ventures, etc).

-<p>The process is remarkably similar to strategic arms limitation talks and the consequences are very similar.
+The process is remarkably similar to strategic arms limitation talks and the consequences are very similar.
 Trust and validate.
-Trust that the other party is doing what they say they're doing, and run validation checks to make sure that observable elements of trust are in place.</p>
+Trust that the other party is doing what they say they're doing, and run validation checks to make sure that observable elements of trust are in place.

-<p>Exactly how this is done is partly jurisdictional.
+Exactly how this is done is partly jurisdictional.
 I've worked in the USA and in the UK.
 The legal agreements, and the processes of trust building, are different, IME.
 The basics of the dance are the same, though.
 You should be in a state where each of you is happy and welcomes the phone call of the other, at unexpected moments - because it will be good, supportive news or an intriguing issue that neither of you could have anticipated.
-If you dread hearing from the other party, that's a bad place to be in, for both of you.</p>
+If you dread hearing from the other party, that's a bad place to be in, for both of you.

-<p>I should emphasise that I have not personally received Series A funding.
+I should emphasise that I have not personally received Series A funding.
 I've been in the senior team or a C level exec when negotiating for Series A, and I've worked directly for founders that have had Series A funding.
-My personal experience has been in the seed and early rounds.</p>
+My personal experience has been in the seed and early rounds.

 ## Answer 582